pglez82/docker_solid_example/README.md

 ```
 A few notes about this file:
 - We have defined a third service that depends on the other two (we want to wait that the solid server and the website are launched before starting the test.
 - This service is based on the `denvazh/gatling`.
-It is not updated to the last gattling version but it works.
-We always have the option of building our own gattling image based on his `Dockerfile` if we need to.
+It is not updated to the last gatling version but it works.
+We always have the option of building our own gatling image based on his `Dockerfile` if we need to.
-- With command we can pass parameters to `gattling.sh`, so we can decide which tests to execute.
+- With command we can pass parameters to `gatling.sh`, so we can decide which tests to execute.
 - The `network_mode` should be established to `host` for this service.
 That means that this container will be able to access the host network, thus, it will be able to access http://localhost:3000 and https://localhost:8443.

 Finally, in order to run the tests we only need to run: